Ericsson/dataplanebook/src/stats/stats.rst

 Counters should not be evicted from the last level cache, with often-used counters held in the L1 or L2 caches.

-The other issue is just allocating enough DRAM to the statistics data structures.
+An issue strictly tied to space efficiency is the amount of DRAM required to hold the statistics data structures.
 Depending on how the counters are organized in memory, only a very small fraction of the memory allocated may actually be used.

-Another consideration is if memory consumption are required to correlate with the number of active flows, or if it is acceptable to statically preallocated statistics memory for the maximum number of flows supported.
+A related question is if memory consumption are required to correlate with the number of active flows, or if it is acceptable to statically preallocated statistics memory for the maximum number of flows supported.

 Prototyping may be required to determined how the counter :term:`working set size` affects performance, both of the statistics